My Gear

 This being my first backpacking trip, this was the item I put the most research into.
 There are different styles of backpacks, and those that are great for hiking (generally top-loading) are not all that great for urban travel (where a back-loader is preferred).
 Osprey backpacks came highly recommended by a lot of blogging urban backpackers and people who’d left reviews at store sites.
 They’re of really good quality and thoughtfully designed.
 After continually reading a lot of good reviews about them and seeing how wonderfully organized they are, I was sold.
 And reading the company’s history, vision, and promise just solidified everything for me.

-Backpack organization: eBags Slim Packing Cubes in Denim and eBags Assorted Slim Packing Cubes in Grasshopper
+Backpack organization: eBags Slim Packing Cubes

-My long-winded point is that I love these things.
+Anyway, my long-winded point is that I love these things.
 Besides my iPhone with my TripIt app, these are the only things that I absolutely *always* must have with me when I travel.
 So, when I was researching backpacking organization and a backpacking blogger absolutely raved about how she cannot live without the eBags slim packing cubes (which I had not been aware of) for backpacking, I was sold.
 Again, I waited for a good deal on Amazon, and when the price dropped, I pulled the trigger.

 Clothing: Mostly ExOfficio with some Calvin Klein Performance and Calvin Klein Jeans pieces thrown in

 Once again, I stalked backpacker blogs, especially those who’d blogged about Southeast Asia and Vietnam, to find out what I should wear.
 I wanted to take into effect the Vietnamese culture and weather as well as the best fabrics for backpacking travel.
 Backpacking is different than a lot of travel because you have less room to pack and you’re usually gone for a longer time, so that means doing laundry at least a few times is a given.
 I needed to know what was out there that was wrinkle resistant, quick drying, cool to wear in August in Vietnam, and yet still (pretty) fashionable.
-Another concern is that the beginning and end of my trip (Hanoi and Saigon) will be during the hot, rainy season, whereas the middle of the country will be in its very hot, dry season, so I needed to plan for both.
+Another concern is that the beginning and end of my trip (Hanoi and Saigon) were during the hot, rainy season, whereas the middle of the country was in its excruciatingly hot, dry season, so I needed to plan for both.

-Over and over again, I kept seeing recommendations for ExOfficio clothes, a brand I hadn’t heard of.
-(Or thought I hadn’t; more on that later.)
-The ExOfficio fabrics are wrinkle resistant, dry super quickly, and some of them even include cooling technology with UPF 50 sun protection or bug protection.
+Over and over again, I kept seeing recommendations for ExOfficio clothes, a brand I wasn’t that familiar with.
+ExOfficio fabrics are wrinkle resistant, dry super quickly, and some of them even include cooling technology with UPF 50 sun protection or bug protection.
 Pretty perfect!
 Also, most of the pieces I invested in have secret security pockets.
 Add to the fact that many of their pieces are reversible and/or serve more than one function (a skirt and a dress all in one), and I was, again, sold.
+ExOfficio underwear are particularly highly recommended.

 Now, I already had some pieces that I love from Calvin Klein, so I decided to bring those, too.
 They’re not as quick drying, but they are wrinkle resistant, comfortable, and perfect for what I’ve read will be appropriate In Country.

-One pair of shorts (for more casual locations, like the beach): Calvin Klein Performance Cargo Crop Skimmers in black, which I love because they’re comfortable, cute on me, and can be worn knee-length or rolled for a shorter length.
+One pair of shorts (for more casual locations, like the beach): Calvin Klein Performance cargo crop skimmers in black, which I love because they’re comfortable, cute on me, and can be worn knee-length or rolled for a shorter length.

 Swim skirt: I prefer swim skirts to bikini bottoms anyway, and my black one will be perfect for Vietnam.

-Sun hat: Aqua Design SunGuard Reversible Bucket Hat in fuchsia.
+Sun hat: Aqua Design SunGuard reversible bucket hat in fuchsia.
 So cute and practical!

 Underwear: Two ExOfficio bras, two each ExOfficio and Adea panties (Adea was another highly recommended, quick-drying brand of underwear), ExOfficio men’s boxers (to sleep in), an Adea camisole, and an ExOfficio tank.
+Next time I would skip the camisole and tank.
+The quick-drying bras were more than enough.

 Shoes: Cole Haan and Clark’s Privos